A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Preliminaries

 Smart contracts cannot directly retrieve data outside the blockchain, such as ETH price, stock prices, weather, or election results.
 Therefore, if a smart contract requires the use of these data, then someone needs to input them into the smart contract from outside.
 An entity that inputs data from outside the blockchain to a smart contract is called an oracle.

 Currently, Chainlink~\cite{Chainlink2021} is the protocol with the largest share among the oracles.
 Chainlink is a decentralized oracle network that aggregates data obtained by multiple oracle nodes to prevent oracle fraud.
 In addition, because Chainlink nodes are financially penalized if they deviate from the Chainlink protocol, they are trustworthy in terms of their behavior according to the protocol.
+That is, in a cryptographic manner, oracles are modeled as honest-but curious entities where they follow the protocol procedure but they may try to extract information through the execution of the protocol.